Yordan Tsitsonkov: Biography

 On 9 June, the BANU government was ousted by a right-wing political alliance and the Bulgarian military in a coup d'état.
 The IMRO aided the coup.
 Stamboliyski himself was captured while attempting to organize a peasant resistance, and was brutally tortured and executed by the IMRO.
 The rest of his government likewise collapsed, leaving Daskalov in Prague to form a government-in-exile and attempt to create foreign pressure against the new government of Aleksandar Tsankov.

-On 26 August 1923, Tsitsonkov approached Daskalov on Holeček Street in the Smíchov district of Prague, and killed him with three shots.
+On 26 August 1923, Ciconkov approached Daskalov on Holeček Street in the Smíchov district of Prague, and killed him with three shots.
 He was immediately arrested.
 The IMRO took responsibility for defending him, and hired the well-known Czech nationalist lawyer Jan Renner and the famous painter Professor Ivan Mrkvička to speak in his defence.
 He was released not long afterwards, after during a 13–14 November Prague trial the jury sentenced him to only 48 hours in jail, with 8 votes against 4, under the argument that he had not acted on behalf of the Tsankov government, and had committed the deed under pressure from death threats by the IMRO.

 Strong Serbian diplomatic pressure however forced a re-trial, which took place between 22 and 27 October 1924 in Tábor.
-Although the prosecution again tried and failed to prove a connection to the Democratic Alliance and Tsankov, Tsitsonkov was sentenced to 20 years in prison this time around, which were to be spent in Tábor prison.
+Although the prosecution again tried and failed to prove a connection to the Democratic Alliance and Tsankov, Ciconkov was sentenced to 20 years in prison this time around, which were to be spent in Tábor prison.
 After the authorities received information that he was planning an escape he was transferred to the maximum security prison Kartouzi in Ichin.
 There he took his own life on 23 January 1926, by hanging.

 Today, a bilingual Czech–Bulgarian commemorative plaque marks the site of Daskalov's assassination in Smíchov, Prague.
 The plaque describes Daskalov as a "great Slav and a fighter for freedom, democracy and republicanism".